KevinFalck/cloudcampusgram/README.md

 ---

-Developed with ❤️ by **Kevin Falck** — Shaping the future of social experience.
+Developed by **Kevin Falck** — Just a prototype for cloudcampus school.